 - People who have had sex with one another

-Domestic Violence charges cover a wide variety of abuse, including spousal abuse and child endangerment.
-Any threat, threatening or violent act, even if the accused did not intend to harm or compromise the safety and security of the victim, could be grounds for prosecution under Oregon’s Domestic Violence Laws.
+Domestic violence charges cover a wide variety of abuse, including spousal abuse and child endangerment.
+Any threat or threatening or violent act – even if the accused did not intend to harm or compromise the safety and security of the victim – could be grounds for prosecution under Oregon’s domestic violence saws.

-Domestic Violence cases are treated differently than other criminal cases.
-In many cases there are specially designated Prosecutor’s that are experienced and readily prosecute anyone charged with Domestic Violence.
+Domestic violence cases are treated differently than other criminal cases.
+In many cases, there are specially designated prosecutors who are experienced and readily prosecute anyone charged with domestic violence.

 Domestic Violence Suspects